Last modified: March 31, 2015

 The Software and our internal systems are outfitted with technical privacy rules designed to try to avoid the collection of certain types of personally identifiable and sensitive information that can be identified by the Software and systems, such as credit card numbers, social security numbers, email addresses and email content from most web-based email accounts.
 These rules rely on known field types, values, and algorithms, but they are not foolproof, and sometimes the Software may inadvertently collect unwanted information.

 As part of our security program, we conduct regular checks to update and refresh these rules that filter personally identifiable and sensitive information.
 We also use privacy rules and procedures within our internal network environment in an effort to prevent the unauthorized use of personally identifiable and sensitive information.

 When your information is sent over the public Internet by the Software, it is transmitted through a secure means of encryption.
 This is to protect against the information we collect from of our panelists being improperly accessed by third parties during such transmission.

 Despite our efforts, certain personally identifiable or sensitive information might get through the privacy rules and procedures, such as health and financial details.
 However, we do not knowingly use any inadvertently retained personally identifiable or sensitive information in our services, and we make reasonable efforts to review and update our rules and procedures to keep up with any changes.

 We may collect certain information in part through the use of a web technology called a "cookie."
-A cookie is a small text file that is saved to your computer using your web browser, which allows websites to recognize you and store preferences and other information if you return to the website using the same computer and browser.
+Our cookie is a small text file that is saved to your computer using your web browser, which allows websites to recognize you and store preferences and other information if you return to the website using the same computer and browser.

 We use temporary session cookies during the download and registration process to correctly identify the research panel that you have joined, enable the creation of a unique, anonymous identifier and to trigger the download process.

 You may remove our cookies and/or control their operation by adjusting your browser settings.
 Please visit the 'help' section of your browser for more information.